Maine: Acadia National Park

 If you arrive early, be sure to walk around town.
 If you like history, you’ll enjoy the Native American exhibits at the Abbe Museum or the old photographs at the Bar Harbor Historical Museum.
 If you like nature, walk to Bar Island at low tide.
 It is the only time that the old roads and trails of this forested island are accessible to walkers.
 Back in town, be sure to walk along the Short Path beside Frenchman Bay.
 In addition to the historic summer homes, you’ll see views of The Porcupine Islands, Balance Rock and the Egg Rock lighthouse.
 Or you can just relax at Agamont Park and watch the boats come and go from the town dock.
 0 miles.

 DAY 2: We’ll start our cycling after breakfast by taking quiet roads out of town through Acadia National Park, and off of Mt.
 Desert Island.
 Along the way, we’ll catch a gorgeous view of Northeast Harbor, located at the entrance of Somes Sound.
 We’ll stop on tiny Thompson Island for a picnic lunch.
+Then we'll meander our way back into town.

 DAY 3: We take a ferry ride across Frenchman Bay today and visit the quieter side of Acadia National Park.
 Watch for seals and osprey along the beautiful trip.
 We’ll cycle through evergreen forests along the water’s edge of pristine Schoodic Peninsula through the tiny fishing villages of Birch Harbor, Prospect Harbor, and Corea.
 We’ll have a picnic lunch beside stacks of empty lobster traps and their multi-colored buoys waiting to be submerged for the next harvest.
 Then you may be able to watch the fog slowly roll into the bay during our return ferry back home.
-24 or 34 miles.
+24 miles, ±1245'.

 DAY 4: After coffee and a quick snack, we start the day early with a ride to the top of Cadillac Mountain.
 We’ll witness the spectacular sunrise over Frenchman Bay, the first sunrise every morning in the USA.
-Our 13-mile round-trip ride will find us back at our inn in time for breakfast.
+Our 12-mile round-trip ride will find us back at our inn in time for breakfast.

 Then we’ll spend the late morning on a hike of one of the park’s 125 miles of walking trails.
 The 3.3-mile Jordan Pond Shore Trail follows the water’s edge and offers stunning views of the Bubble Mountains.
 You’ll know how they got their name as soon as you see them.

 After a picnic lunch, the afternoon will be yours to explore the park and its surrounding waters.
 If you have the energy, go enjoy a guided kayaking trip among the myriad of coves, beaches, ponds and islands.
 For a more restful afternoon, try a narrated schooner sail in the bay.
 You'll learn more about the local geography and wildlife.
 Dinner is on your own tonight.
-13 miles cycling and 2 hours hiking.
+13 miles, ±1495' cycling and 2 hours hiking.

 DAY 5: We’ll start today’s ride on the beautiful Park Loop Road.
 This one-way paved section of road connects many of Acadia National Park’s lakes, forests, mountains and rocky coasts.
 It’s probably one of the most beautiful roads in the country.